AMAN (naval exercise): AMAN-07

 The first exercise, AMAN-07, took place in March 2007.
 28 nations took part with naval assets and 29 observers, while 14 ships each from China, the United Kingdom, Italy, France, Malaysia, and Bangladesh attended the exercise.
 Special operations forces (SOF) and explosive ordinance disposal (EOD) units from Bangladesh, the United States, and Turkey also took part.

 AMAN-09

 The second AMAN series exercise took place in March 2009.
 34 observers and 24 nations participated in the exercise, which included 14 ships from China, the United States, the United Kingdom, France, Malaysia, Australia, and Bangladesh, as well as two P-3C Orion aircraft from Japan.
 SOF and EOD units from China, the United States, Turkey, Nigeria, and Bangladesh also took part in the exercise.

 AMAN-11

 The third exercise in the AMAN series took place from March 2011.
 28 nations participated in the exercise with 43 observers and naval assets.
-A total of 11 ships from Australia, China, France, Indonesia, Italy, Malaysia, Saudi Arabia, and the U.S. participated.
-During the exercise, three aircraft from Australia and Japan, as well as three marine, SOF, and EOD teams from China, Turkey, and the United States took part.
+A total of 11 ships from Australia, China, France, Indonesia, Italy, Malaysia, Saudi Arabia, and the United States participated.
+During the exercise, three aircraft from Australia and Japan, as well as three marine, SOF, and EOD teams from China, Turkey and the United States took part.